ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 We recommend you use the [reactrb-rails-generator](https://github.com/reactrb/reactrb-rails-generator) gem to do a transparent install of everything you need in a new or existing rails app.

+**Note:** The generator is missing two steps at the moment.
+This will be corrected soon as a part of the bigger gem rename.
+After you do the `rails g reactrb:install --all`, add this line to the gem file: `gem 'opal-browser'` and then do a `bundle update`

+The generator and gems work with Rails 4.x and Rails 5.x.

-**Rails 5:** The generator does not support Rails 5 yet.
-This will be coming soon.
-If you are using Rails 5 and need help with installing Hyperloop please contact us on [gitter.im](https://gitter.im/reactrb/chat)
+ If you ned any help with your installation please contact us on [gitter.im](https://gitter.im/reactrb/chat)

 Within a Rails app React Components are by convention stored in the `app/views/components` directory.